serebrov/.emacs/README.md

 - LSP does not work in python code
 - persistent undo history (to be able to undo or g; after you restart emacs)

+# Tips for solving problems

-For debugging problems it may be useful to enable stacktrace:
+For debugging errors in the config it may be useful to enable stacktrace:

 ```
 M-x toggle-debug-on-error
 ```

+Useful for figuring out "what did I just accidentally press?":
+- M-x view-lossage, C-h l - last 300 keystrokes you typed.

+Checking the `*Messages*` buffer:
+- M-x view-echo-area-messages, C-h e
+- helpful for seeing errors or output you missed

 # Solved problems